EdmundBenedict/lordcephei.github.io/pages/fplotdoc.md

 Graphics units are convenient for quantities that depend on the size of the figure, and not the units of data.
 Examples are the size of tic marks, the size of symbols, and spacing between elements in a key.

-_Medium units_ are physical.
-Postscript files use points (1 point = 1/72 inch).
+_Medium units_ correspond to physical units of a device (meaningful for hard copies).
+Postscript uses points (1 point = 1/72 inch).
 For the most part the user doesn't need to be concerned with them.
 Note however, that (0,0) in postscript units is the lower left corner, with values increasing upwards and to the right.
-By other conventions (0,0) is the top left corner.
-This can be important when exporting the postscript file into other formats, as shown in the [Postscript Conversion Exercise](/docs/misc/fplot/#adapting-postscript-files-to-other-formats) which converts _fplot.ps_{: style="color: green"} into .svg format.
+Other conventions use the top left corner for (0,0).
+This can be important when exporting the postscript file into other formats.
+See for example the [Postscript Conversion Exercise](/docs/misc/fplot/#adapting-postscript-files-to-other-formats) which converts
+_fplot.ps_{: style="color: green"} into _.svg_{: style="color: green"} format.

 #### Structure of data files
 {::comment}